44.07685 North (44° 4' 36.66" North)

 Amateur Radio ties it all together.
 Knowledge of electronics and software are key to getting the most out of any system and being able to properly operate the many components of a modern HAM shack.
 Satellite, data, voice, and television communications are all things that can be accomplished with Amateur Radio.
 Beyond the technical aspects of the hobby are the communication aspects of it.
 Passing messages reliably over whatever medium is available requires perseverance and adherence to standards and procedures.

-I've been the Emergency Coordinator for the City of Santa Clara, California and am currently the Emergency Coordinator for Androscoggin County in Maine.
+I've been the Emergency Coordinator for the City of Santa Clara, California and had been the Emergency Coordinator for Androscoggin County in Maine.
+I recently stepped down to allow myself time for other endeavors.

 So here is where it all gets shared.
 Electronics, Software, DIY, and Amateur Radio are all featured here and hopefully you are able to take away something that heps you with your enjoyment of these areas of interest.